tektutor/openshift-tekton-feb-2022/Day3/tekton/clone-git-repo/README.md

-## Executing the git clone taskrun
+## ⛹️‍♂️ Lab - Executing the git clone taskrun

 Let's write a TaskRun as shown below